microcks/microcks.io/content/news/_index.md

 ### Microcks core

+#### 0.9.1 on 5 May 2020

+Version **0.9.1** is a minor bug-fix release for some features included into **0.9.0**.
+More specifically, it fixes:

+* The evaluation of request params for dynamic mock response generation,
+* The conservation of overriden properties during successive imports,
+* Some JavaScript errors in the UI that may slowdown on large services repository.

+Please check [GitHub milestone](https://github.com/microcks/microcks/milestone/9?closed=1) for the list of enhancement and issues.

 #### 0.9.0 on 20 Apr 2020

 We are delighted pleased to announce the Microcks release **0.9.0** that introduces a tremendous amount of enhancements and new features.